Resolving Primitive-Sharing Ambiguity in Long-Tailed TLS-Based Industrial MEP Point Cloud Segmentation via Spatial Context Constraints: Conclusion

-\textbf{Architecture-Agnostic Plug-and-Play Deployment.} Both \textbf{Boundary-CB} and \textbf{Density-CB} integrate into existing point cloud pipelines without network modifications, with negligible training overhead and minimal inference latency impact.
-The optimal performance at $k=64$ validates that object-level spatial context (0.2--0.3m) is essential for resolving geometric ambiguity in industrial environments.

-This work establishes spatial context constraints as necessary for resolving geometric ambiguity in long-tailed 3D learning, providing a foundation for reliable knowledge extraction and Digital Twin construction in industrial settings.
+This work establishes spatial context constraints as a practical and effective mechanism for resolving geometric ambiguity in long-tailed 3D learning, providing a foundation for reliable knowledge extraction and Digital Twin construction in TLS-based industrial MEP settings.